yuliulab/DARTING/README.md

 ```
 ## Step 2: Train ligand-binding prediction models for downstream generation
 Here, we use MTOR and MEK1 as examples.
+Replace `<path_to_bindingdb_csv>` with the local path to your BindingDB CSV file.
 ```
 ## target A: MTOR
-# download BindingDB dataset and save it as csv-format file, eg, step1_key_info.csv
+# Download the BindingDB dataset and save it as a CSV file.
 python run.py train_ligand_binding_model \
 --binding_db_path [your path to BindingDB dataset] \
 --uniprot_id "P42345" --output_path "MTOR.pkl"